Updated: Jul 17

 Depressed individuals are often depicted as the image above.
-Head down, full of sadness, always alone…However, depression is not entirely black and white.
+Head down, full of sadness, always alone…However, depression is not entirely black and white (also like this image).
 But this is how we often see depression.

 Where do I begin…Okay!